Busy, busy, busy! That’s the net/net in October so far. On that note, let’s jump right into this week’s What’s Hot Wednesday for digital marketers:

 - Microsoft is shutting down LinkedIn in China.
 While they’re scrapping the social media aspects, job search features may continue.

 - When do you play games on your mobile device(s)?
 Are you among the 53% who do it while watching TV?
 Or the 45% who do it while in bed before sleeping?
-For marketers, the data reinforces how much multi-tasking is going and that timing of ad placements can make a different.
+For marketers, the data reinforces how much multi-tasking is going and that timing of ad placements can make a difference.

 Do Good Spotlight: Alex’s Lemonade Stand Foundation (ALFS)